-As a writing platform, it takes nothing to get started.
+As a writing platform, mataroa takes nothing to get started.
 There are barely any options I can configure.
 All settings fit on just one page.
 I cannot add external analytics to my blog, not even something simple like Plausible.
 Basic server-driven analytics are all that I get.
 I cannot change the colors of the background or the pagination on the homepage.
-There are no cookies and no tracking of any kind.
-There is no built-in search.
+It uses no cookies or tracking of any kind.
+There is no built-in search, and no way to tag or categorise posts.

 I cannot even fiddle with things I definitely do care about, like the typographic experience of the reader.
 But I’ve realized that because I have no control over any of it… I have stopped caring.
 Maybe not forever, but for now at least.
 That is downright amazing because I am now able to do the one thing I have always wanted to do with a blog.